Documentation

 • classes can be inherited only from classes, structures can be inherited only from structures.

 Classes and structures can have an explicit constructor and destructor.
-If you a constructor is explicitly defined, the initialization of a structure or class variable using the initializing sequence is impossible.
+If your constructor is explicitly defined, the initialization of a structure or class variable using the initializing sequence is impossible.

 Example: